 Faded colors, sensitivity to light, double vision in a single eye, poor night vision glare and halos around bright lights, and distorted or blurred vision are some of the symptoms of cataracts.
 These make it challenging for individuals to do things like work on a computer, read, or anything that demands clear eyesight.
-Thankfully, advancements in medicine now allow surgeons to effectively treat this condition with the utmost safety and excellent visual outcomes.
+Thankfully, advancements in corrective eye surgery now allow surgeons to effectively treat this condition with the utmost safety and excellent visual outcomes.

 How Cataracts Occur

 Cataracts are caused by variations in the eye’s lens make it less transparent.
 When light enters the eyes, it goes through the cornea (tissue at the front of the eye) and the lens before focusing on the light sensitive layer of cells at the retina (back of the eye).
 This causes vision loss that cannot be corrected by traditional solutions like glasses or contact lenses.

 Although cataracts can affect anyone, they are more prevalent in aging adults.
 In fact, according to studies, 68.3 percent of Americans aged 80 and above have cataracts.
 Research also shows that the prevalence of cataracts is expected to grow significantly.

 Not everyone who has cataracts is an ideal candidate for cataract surgery.
 Some people may not even notice any changes in their sight because they can still see clearly by relying on brighter lighting or using magnifying lenses and prescription glasses.
 However, as they grow, they can experience more vision problems as their symptoms become pronounced, thus warranting surgery.